Sorry, your browser doesn't support Java(tm).

 Many thanks for the "Java Christmas Card" link on the main site page.
 There are several nice comments regarding the Hawk Dairy store that used to be at 11th and Lewis.
 I had some really great times there as a young lad.
 I know the comments would have made Granddad quite pleased.
 Thanks again for your enjoyable site.

-More ice cream Back to main page
+Back to Ice Cream!
+Back to main page